 Foothill plains of Major and Minor Caucasus are mainly covered with annual and perennial xerophytic plants and bushes at a height from 200 meters up to 600-700 and sometimes even 1200 meters.
 The area above (up to 1800-2000 meters) is covered with forests.

-Though Azerbaijan's forests occupy relatively small area they are rich in species of trees.
+Though Azerbaijan's forests occupy a relatively small area they are rich in species of trees.
 There are 435 tree and bush species with 70 species of endemic ones.
 The country is characterized by broad-leaved forests.
-Such forests are widely-spread on Major and Minor Caucasus and Talysh mountains.
+Such forests are widely spread on the Major and Minor Caucasus and Talysh mountains.
 At a height of 600-1600 meters above sea level, they form a single zone.
 In other areas, they are preserved in glades and narrow strips.

-Azerbaijan situates on the junction of a number of zoogeographical zones, characterized by a specific fauna.
-The animals from Iran, Central Asia and the Mediterranean Sea have been adapted to Azerbaijan thus enriching its nature.
+Azerbaijan situates at the junction of a number of zoogeographical zones, characterized by a specific fauna.
+The animals from Iran, Central Asia, and the Mediterranean Sea have been adapted to Azerbaijan thus enriching its nature.

-Due to the diverse natural conditions, Azerbaijan formed a colourful animal kingdom.
+Due to the diverse natural conditions, Azerbaijan formed a colorful animal kingdom.

 The minerals of Azerbaijan